faizulkhan56/fullstack3/README.md

-# Running a Fullstack App Using Docker Compose
+# Running a Fullstack App Using Docker Compose2

 This guide provides step-by-step instructions on how to run a full-stack React and Node.js application using Docker Compose.
 The app consists of a React frontend, a Node.js backend, and a MySQL database.